An Introduction to Shiro (formerly JSecurity) – A Beginner’s Tutorial Part 1

 What's Next?

-In part 2 of this tutorial, I'll add basic security using Ki to the web application to prevent users who have not logged in from viewing the pages in the secure folder.
+In part 2 of this tutorial, I'll add basic security using Shiro to the web application to prevent users who have not logged in from viewing the pages in the secure folder.

 References